 - Fruits and vegetables

 If you don’t really want to hunt around too much, my personal recommendation for Yorkie food is Natural Balance Whole Body Health.
 I’ve tried several foods over the years that didn’t agree with my girl but she really enjoys this one and we’ve not had any tummy issues.
-It’s available here at Amazon or here at Chewy.
+It’s available here at Amazon but is slightly cheaper at the time of writing this here at Chewy.

 So Yorkies Can Eat Grains but Here’s What They Shouldn’t Eat